minheeseo/web-scraping/README.md

 # web-scraping
  Extract data from the web
 ---
- * stl-bill-aldermen.py: extracts bills introduced by STL City Aldermen
+ * stl-bill-aldermen.py: extracts bill number, session, sponsors and cosponsors of legislations introduced by STL City Aldermen